ZeeshanHaider2/React-JS/README.md

 # React-JS
-## This repository contains HYF Assignments and other projects made by using React.js.
+## This repository contains HYF Assignments and other projects created by using React.js.